-The TBfree programme aims to manage and eventually eradicate bovine tuberculosis (TB) from New Zealand's farmed cattle, deer and wild animal populations.
-Controlling disease prevents livestock production losses and protects the world leading reputation of New Zealand's dairy, beef, and deer products.
-We use possum control, along with regular herd testing and movement restrictions, to achieve our eradication goals.
-Information gathered from wild animal surveys, recent and historic findings of TB in wild animals, herd testing results and the operational history of the region are used when planning operations.
-Targeting possums We are running a possum control operation in the Southern Paparoa Range area (please see map provided for the operation area).
-It will cover approximately 12,700 hectares.
-The area was last treated in 2017.
-OSPRI targets possums as they maintain bovine tuberculosis in their population and pose a risk of passing this infection on to cattle and deer herds.
-OSPRI's TBfree programme aims to achieve eradication of bovine TB from livestock and wild animal populations across New Zealand.
-To do so, possum numbers need to be kept extremely low around one possum to every two hectares for several years.
+OSPRI's TBfree programme The TBfree programme aims to manage and eventually eradicate bovine tuberculosis (TB) from New Zealand's farmed cattle and deer and wild animal populations.
+Controlling disease prevents livestock production losses and protects the world leading reputation of New Zealand's dairy, beef and deer products.
+We use possum control, along with regular herd testing and movement restrictions to achieve our eradication goals.
+Information gathered from wild animal surveys, recent and historic findings of TB in wild animals. herd testing results and the operational history of the region are used when planning operations.
+The local situation The Hari Hari and Waitaha farming community has seen a significant increase in TB infected herds since July 2020.
+The main cause of this rise in infected herds is contact with TB infected wildlife, mainly possums.

+The source of the TB infected possums is believed to be the upper Wanganui catchment and potentially the Waitaha catchments, with the disease breaching the possum buffer control areas in the hills behind the farming community down the river corridors and infecting stock through close contact.
+Targeting possums OSPRI target possums as they carry bovine tuberculosis (TB) and pose a serious risk to cattle and deer herds.
+OSPRI's TBfree programme aim to achieve eradication of bovine Tb from livestock and wild animal populations across New Zealand.
+To do so, possum numbers need to be kept extremely low for several years - around one possum to every two hectares.
 Ongoing control work is needed to maintain a low possum population and minimise the risk of the disease spreading through the wild animal populations and on to farmed cattle and deer.
 Possum control has dramatically reduced the number of infected herds in the wider West Coast region.
 What to expect from the operation The operation will begin with the aerial application of non-toxic pre-feed bait by helicopter.
 Pre-feed baits will contain cinnamon to attract possums and overcome bait shyness.
 Pre-feeding before applying toxin improves efficacy by conditioning possums to search for bait, which is a novel food-source that wouldn't normally be present.
+Pre-feed for this operation will be dyed green to deter bird species such as kea.
 One to two weeks later (dependant on weather), toxic baits containing 0.15% biodegradable Sodium fluoroacetate (1080) will be aerially applied.
-Continued over page...

 Toxic baits will also contain cinnamon to attract possums and be dyed green to deter birds.
-Baits containing 1080 will be applied at the rate of 2kg/ha, which equates to about one bait every 60m2.
+Bait containing 1080 will be applied at the rate of 2kg/ha, which equates to about one bait every 60m2.
 Use of advanced GPS equipment and calibrated sowing buckets for helicopters involved with the operation will ensure that pre-feed and toxic bait is evenly distributed throughout the project area, and that exclusion zones are avoided.
 The operation will be subject to strict safety, quality-assurance and monitoring requirements.
-The method A large amount of possum control on the West Coast is done by local contractors using ground-based traps and hand-laid toxins.
-This control method is not always the most practical or efficient over all West Coast terrain.
+The method A large amount of possum control in the region is done by contractors using raised traps and hand-laid toxins.
+This control method is not always the most practical or efficient.
 Aerial control is thorough, cost effective and known to be extremely successful at knocking possum numbers down to very low levels.
 This level of complete coverage cannot be achieved by ground control methods in this area.
 The Parliamentary Commissioner for the Environment also supports aerial control.
-The commissioner completed an extensive review into the use of 1080, in which she strongly endorsed its continued use in New Zealand.
+The commissioner completed an extensive review into the use of 1080, in which they strongly endorsed its continued use in New Zealand.
 Please visit pce.parliament.nz to read this report.